 Enlo

-Elsa with Carol, her new owner
+Elsa with Carol, her recipient

 Dolly